If VLOOKUP in Google Sheets is not working

 The function is unable to find the required value since the cell contains excess spaces or non-printing chars (line breaks and others).

-In my example, VLOOKUP returns the error because there are two spaces typed into D4 accidentally.
-And since the function compares symbols, the search has obviously failed:
+In my example, Google Sheets VLOOKUP is not working because there are two trailing spaces typed into D4 accidentally.
+And since the function compares symbols, the search fails: Trailing spaces make the function return the error.

-This error may occur quite often and is almost impossible to catch visually.
+This problem is quite common and invisible to the eye.
 For example, if the value consists of two words, an excess space may find its way in between the words.

-You may also enter by mistake such non-printing characters that are hidden on the screen (tabulations, line breaks, etc).
+You may also accidentally enter such non-printing characters that are hidden on the screen (tabulations, line breaks, etc).

-- The textual functions TRIM and CLEAN will help and remove unwanted invisible characters:
+The TRIM and CLEAN functions that are designed for text strings will help and remove unwanted invisible characters:

 =VLOOKUP(TRIM(CLEAN(D4)),$A$3:$B$21,2,FALSE)